1. RACGP Risk management policy

 - implement and monitor those controls to ensure they are effective.

-The RACGP Council is committed to ensuring that risks are adequately and appropriately identified and addressed in a timely manner and to achieve this effectively through the RACGP RMF.
+The RACGP Board is committed to ensuring that risks are adequately and appropriately identified and addressed in a timely manner and to achieve this effectively through the RACGP RMF.

-The RMF is endorsed by the Finance, Audit and Risk Management Committee (FARM) and approved by Council.
+The RMF is endorsed by the Finance, Audit and Risk Management Committee (FARM) and approved by the RACGP Board.

 5.2 Relationship to other RACGP policies